chaoss/augur/docs/source/index.rst

 ---------------

 1. Augur looks at the project’s repositories (the place where the project’s code and files live).
-2. It collect data about activity that is happening in the project, including issues, comments, code changes, etc.
+2. It collects data about activity that is happening in the project, including issues, comments, code changes, etc.
 3. It organizes this data into a standard format called a data model.
 4. Then it calculates metrics that tell you about the project’s health.